kuerbis/Term-Choose-p6/README.md

 2 - use the alternate screen

+### color

+If this option is set to `1`, SRG ANSI escape sequences can be used to color the screen output.

+0 - off (default)

+1 - on

 ### default

 With the option *default* it can be selected an element, which will be highlighted as the default instead of the first element.